 Drawbacks of term life insurance:

 - Affordable coverage only lasts for a predetermined length of time versus a lifetime.
-If you buy a term policy for 30 years, once the term length is up, you can extend your coverage, but the premium will be significantly more.

 - With a traditional term life insurance policy, there is no cash value that you can borrow against or is guaranteed to increase over time

-Permanent life insurance might be the right choice if, beyond the primary need for insurance protection, you:
+Whole life insurance might be the right choice if, beyond the primary need for insurance protection, you:

 - Are seeking flexibility with your life insurance coverage from financial protection for your family to being part of your estate planning strategies

-For example, you could purchase a $100,000 whole life insurance policy that will serve as a lifetime benefit set aside for final expenses and your estate.
+For example, you could purchase a $100,000 whole life insurance policy that will serve as a lifetime protection set aside for final expenses and your estate.
 Alongside that whole life policy, you could purchase a term life insurance policy that would cover your family during the time they are most dependent on your income.

 For both types of life insurance, when shopping, it’s important to watch for: